Coded Downlink Massive Random Access and a Finite de Finetti Theorem: Coding for Downlink Massive Random Access

 \subsection{Random Number of Active Users}

-So far in this paper, we have assumed that the number of active users $k$ is fixed and known in advance.
-This is not always a valid assumption, since user activities are typically random in a massive access scenario.
-In this section, we point out that if the number of active users is random, the previous results can be modified so they continue to hold in expectation.
+{ So far in this paper, we have assumed that the number of active users $k$ is fixed and known in advance.
+This is not always realistic, because user activities are typically random in a massive access scenario.
+In this section, we consider a scenario in which we wish to transmit sources $(X_1, \cdots, X_K)$ to a set of \emph{randomly} activated users.
+Let $K$ be a random variable which denotes the number of active users.
+The BS learns the activity pattern, thus the realization of $K$ in each transmission slot, then aims to transmit the sources $(X_1, \cdots, X_K)$ to each of the $K$ active users, respectively.

+For the problem of communicating general exchangeable sources of variable size $K$, because most random vectors do not have well defined distributions when the size of the vector can vary, devising a general coding strategy for such sources is challenging.
+However, what one can do is to construct a library of codebooks, one for each possible value of $K$.
+After the set of active users are detected, the BS first broadcasts the actual number of active users using $H(K)$ bits, then uses the codebook designed for the sources $(X_1, \cdots, X_K)$ to communicate to the $K$ users.
+In this way, the total expected common message length is simply the average common message length averaged over $K$ plus $H(K)$ bits.

-Consider the scenario in which we wish to transmit i.i.d.\ sources to a set of randomly activated users.
-Let $K$ be a random variable that denotes the number of active users.
-The BS learns the activity pattern, thus the realization of $K$ in each transmission slot, then aim to transmit the sources $X_1, \cdots, X_K$ to each of the $K$ active users, respectively.
-One way to do this is to first broadcast the realization of $K$ to all the active users using $H(K)$ bits, then use the results developed in earlier sections of this paper.
-However, we show here that this is not necessary, in case of i.i.d.\ sources.
-The following result is a counterpart of Corollary \ref{cor:iid} for random number of active users, which shows that the minimum common message rate is essentially the \emph{expected} entropy of the source.
+However, in the special case that the sources are i.i.d., it turns out that it is not necessary to communicate the number of active users, thus avoiding the $H(K)$ bits overhead.
+The following result is a counterpart of Corollary \ref{cor:iid} for random number of active users, which shows that the minimum common message length is essentially the \emph{expected} entropy of the sources.}